staticbackendhq/site/content/components/helper-functions.md

 **Send emails**: Your application can now send emails.
 Proper for all types of applications.

+**Resize images**: You may specify a maximum width for images your users upload.
+The original width and the max width ratio's apply to the height.
+Only the resized image is saved.
+You receive the ID and the URL of the resized image.

 If you need something specifics, do not hesitate to let us know.